 When choosing your clothing, err on the side of caution.
 It is always better to be overdressed than underdressed, even if you’re working remotely.
 Yvonne Cowser Yancy, Chief Administrative Officer at Understood, said that unacceptable clothing generally consists of any outfits you would wear to a picnic, beach, camping trip, yoga class, gym or nightclub.

 After consulting with her and several other business owners, HR professionals and stylists, we created a general list of clothing to avoid in any workplace:

 “You need to remember that business casual attire is not dressing up your everyday clothes; it’s dressing down your work clothes,” said Webster.
 “For this reason, you should never come in wearing trainers or casual-style boots.
 Even if you wear these for the walk to work, keep another pair of shoes at work to change into when you get to the office.”

-One of the most common questions you might have when putting together a business casual outfit is, “Can I wear jeans?”
+One of the most common questions you might have when putting together a business casual outfit for days at the office is, “Can I wear jeans?”
 The answer depends on who you ask.
 When speaking with experts, we received mixed answers to this question.